You're reading the documentation for a development version. For the latest released version, please have a look at Jazzy.

 rosdep install --from-paths src --ignore-src -y --skip-keys "fastcdr rti-connext-dds-6.0.1 urdfdom_headers"

 Note: If you’re using a distribution that is based on Ubuntu (like Linux Mint) but does not identify itself as such, you’ll get an error message like Unsupported OS [mint].
-In this case append --os=ubuntu:jammy to the above command.
+In this case append --os=ubuntu:noble to the above command.

 Install additional RMW implementations (optional)